hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/data-modelling/3-todos-table.md

 ![Create table users](https://graphql-engine-cdn.hasura.io/learn-hasura/assets/graphql-hasura/create-table-todos.png)

-Once you are done, click on `Create` button to create the table.
+Once you are done, click on `Add Table` button to create the table.